-There's a lot to learn in the process of becoming a CPA and getting your license depends on more than just sitting for the exam.
-There may even be some differences depending on what state you are in.
+There is a lot to learn in the process of becoming a CPA, and getting your license depends on more than just sitting for the Exam.
+There are even differences depending on what state or jurisdiction you are applying in.
 Before we dig into the details, let's cover some of the basics.

 What does CPA mean?